-The Affordable Care Act represents the most significant overhaul of the U.S. healthcare system since the passage of Medicare and Medicaid in 1965.
-The law seeks to increase the quality and affordability of health insurance, reduce the number of uninsured people by expanding public and private insurance coverage, and reduce the costs of health care.
+The Affordable Care Act, also sometimes referred to as ObamaCare, represents the most significant overhaul of the U.S. healthcare system since the passage of Medicare and Medicaid in 1965.
+Signed into law by President Barack Obama on March 23,2010, the “ACA” or “ObamaCare” seeks to increase the quality and affordability of health insurance, reduce the number of uninsured people by expanding public and private insurance coverage, and reduce the costs of healthcare.

 The law requires insurance companies to cover all applicants and offer the same rates regardless of pre-existing conditions or sex.
 There are other provisions of the law that are important for shoppers in the Marketplace.